michal-madeiski/studies-java-structural-and-object-oriented-programming/README.md

 # Structural and Object Oriented Programming  - laboratory classes
 __stage of studies: year 1 semester 1__

-Each lab class dir contains a implementation of tasks about the given topic.
+Each lab class dir contains an implementation of tasks about the given topic.

 * Lab1 - basics of java part 1
 * Lab2 - basics of java part 2